Tuesday, January 29, 2008

 Faaberg, Oppland, Norway; 20 May 1833.Died: Chippewa CO., MN; 11 Jan.
 1918 (age 85).

 I selected these ladies for several reasons.
-Having emigrated from Norway, they would have a living memory of people and early conditions there--of the "old ways."
-They would also be able to tell stories about the risk-filled, eventful transatlantic journeys aboard disease ridden sailing ships, and reveal trials and successes they encountered once on American soil.
-And, if I did skip over the chance of meeting my great grandparents in favor of the next oldest generation, I would still learn about them because my g g grandmas would certainly be willing to talk about their own children.
+Having lived in Norway, they would have a living memory of people and early conditions there--the "old ways."
+They would also be able to tell stories about the risk-filled, eventful transatlantic journeys aboard disease ridden sailing ships and reveal trials and successes they encountered once on American soil.
+And, if I did skip over the chance of meeting my great grandparents in favor of the next eldest generation, I would still learn about them because my g g grandmas would certainly be willing to talk about their own children.
 Also, if no men are within earshot during our visit, they might even reveal a few foibles about their husbands and brothers, too.

 We have seen more change over the past few decades, since my parents first marveled at "I Love Lucy" coming through our old Packard Bell television set, than our pre-20th century ancestors experienced over centuries of rural living in Norway, with the exception of perhaps the steam engine.
 Malla Larson Johnson (daughter of my g g grandma, Kjersten Larson) was actually afraid of electric lights when they finally arrived on her Clearwater County, Minnesota farm in the mid-1940s.
 Power lines were a long time in coming because it took many years for work crews to dig holes for all the necessary light poles in rural areas.
 Can you imagine the intense stimulation and fear someone from the past would feel if dropped into our century, especially an elderly person?
 I have to close my eyes and grimace at the thought.

 Dearest Grandma, Hyggelig å møte deg? (how are you)?